The Abbasids beleaguered

 Further north and east lay the lands of the Oghuz Turks - their borders were ill-defined, and they appear to have been a fluid confederation of pagan nomadic Turkic peoples.
 In 965 they defeated the Khazars, who had previously maintained a sort of buffer between the Muslim and Byzantine lands to the south and west and the Oghuz peoples to the north and east.
 Around 985 an Oghuz Turkish military leader quarrelled with his overlord and moved west with his family and supporters into Transoxiana, and from there into Khorasan.
 His name was Seljuq.

 The Caspian highlands

 In the area around the Caspian Sea, the most powerful were the Zaidi rulers of Tabaristan, joined by smaller princes with ambitions to establish independent dynasties: the Sajids had already done this successfully in Azerbaijan.
-The Zaidis embraced Shi'ism - perhaps as a way to assert their independence.
 Even the Buyids, who originated from this area, never conquered them.